nicoleparisis/testing-lists/README.md

 Simple todoMVC app build with Vue.js, originally forked from [testing-workshop-cypress](https://github.com/cypress-io/testing-workshop-cypress).
 I expanded the appliaction and added a couple of features.

+## Start up instructions

+1. Clone the repo
+2. cd into testing-lists
+3. run `npm i`
+4. run `npm start`
+5. Go to localhost:3000 to ensure application is running
+6. open a new terminal
+7. cd into testing-lists folder
+8. run `npx cypress open`

 ## Features
 ### drag & drop
 Reorder todos in list.